By Tim Lambert

 Once criminals were hanged at Tyburn – west of London.
 So if you went west you went to be hanged.

-A berth is the place where a ship is tied up or anchored.
+A berth is a place where a ship is tied up or anchored.
 When the anchor was lowered a ship would tend to move about on the anchor cable so it was important to give it a wide berth to avoid collisions.
 Today to give someone a wide berth is to steer clear of them.

 This phrase is believed to be derived from the old words will-ye, nill-ye (or will-he, nill-he) meaning whether you want to or not (or whether he wants to or not).